 - Bedskirts are labeled "Celeste" and have 3 gathered panels, are plain white without embroidery, and have up to a 18" drop.

 - Made in Italy.

 Care: Machine wash in warm water, gentle cycle.
-Use non - chlorine bleach as needed.
+Do not use bleach as it may weaken & cause yellowing to fabric.
+Do not use fabric softener.
 Wash dark colors separately.
 Tumble dry on low, removing while still damp.
-For best results, steam iron on "cotton" setting on the reverse side of the fabric.
+Steam iron on "cotton" setting on the reverse side of the fabric.